-The interim grade equals either zero (if a student fails to submit an interim report, or in case the interim report does not meet the established requirements), or the project manager's final grade for the project (if a student fails to submit an interim report on time, and in case the interim report does not meet the established requirements).
+The interim grade equals either zero (if a student fails to submit an interim report, or in case the interim report does not meet the established requirements), or the project manager's final grade for the project (if a student submits an interim report on time in accordance with the requirements).

-If the project manager's feedback has not been provided on time, and the project manager fails to inform CIPE that the lack of feedback equates to a zero grade (p.
-5.9), the commission's grade for the term project will be considered the student's final grade for the term project.
+If the project manager's feedback has not been provided on time, and the project manager fails to inform CIPE that the lack of feedback equates to a zero grade, the commission's grade for the term project will be considered the student's final grade for the term project.

 If the commission's grade differs significantly from the project manager's grade (a difference of three or more points is deemed significant), the commission can deem its grade awarded to the student as the final grade.
-In this case, the student will be asked additional questions at the end of the assessment and informed about the grounds for the commission's decision (e.g., with reference to the shortcomings of the term project).
-If the student is absent from the classroom/conference for remote defence at the end of the assessment, the commission can deem its grade awarded to the student as the final grade without posing any additional questions.
+In this case, the student will be informed about the grounds for the commission's decision (e.g., with reference to the shortcomings of the term project).